Leafly (NASDAQ:LFLY) Shares Up 4.1%

-Leafly (NASDAQ:LFLY – Get Rating) last issued its quarterly earnings data on Tuesday, March 29th.
-The company reported ($0.07) earnings per share for the quarter.
-The firm had revenue of $12.08 million during the quarter.
+Leafly (NASDAQ:LFLY – Get Rating) last released its earnings results on Tuesday, March 29th.
+The company reported ($0.07) earnings per share (EPS) for the quarter.
+The company had revenue of $12.08 million during the quarter.

 Leafly Holdings, Inc owns and operates an online cannabis information resource for medical marijuana patients and seasoned consumers.
 The company's platform provides information on cannabis flowers, topicals, edibles, concentrates, and other products; medical dispensaries, recreational stores, and doctors; and strains.